2023-24 Academic Catalog

 *

 This BUSINESS 3169 course requires the successful completion of an approved study abroad experience, or a departmental internship or cooperative education experience that includes a significant international component.
 Department internships or cooperative education credits that meet the requirements of the international experience can, by student request, be used to fulfill the elective requirement.
+This course may be substituted with any course involving collaboration on cross-border projects subject to approval of the Global Opportunities Coordinator.

 International Business Minor (Non-Business Majors)